input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 This is how a user of the application can configure how the application should run.
 If there is user controllable configuration, then the WASM Component Module will contain a `settings.schema.json` file.
 This file defines the configuration options available to the user.
-The user MUST make a configuration for the application for each wasm module that requires it before the application can run.
+The user MUST make a configuration for the application for each WASM module that requires it before the application can run.
 This is simplified because the schema can contain `defaults` which will be used if the user has made no selection.
-Therefore if a WASM Module declares defaults for all options, the user need not make any changes to it.
+Therefore, if a WASM Module declares defaults for all options, the user need not make any changes to it.

 This file is optional, and is only included in the WASM Component Module if there is actual configuration that can be changed.
-Otherwise it is not present.
+Otherwise, it is not present.

-## WASM Module readonly shareable data
+## WASM Module read-only shareable data

 WASM Modules may need data sets to execute their functionality efficiently.
 Data which is strongly associated with a module is packaged with a module in its `share` directory.